jocelyn-stericker/hacklily/README.md

 Please do!
 Fork this repo and submit a PR.
 Your submission must be under the appropriate license (GPL for client code, AGPL for server code).

-You can reach the maintainer by email at `joshua@nettek.ca`.
+You can reach the maintainer by email at `jocelyn@nettek.ca`.

 ## License